 Podcasting refers to the process of creating episodes for a show / program.
 Similar to the word “podcast,” it can refer to a specific episode but it almost always refers to the production of ongoing episodes for a show / program.

 The Podcasting Glue

 Trying to explain the process is confusing because of the double meaning of the word “podcast.”
 Here are concepts to keep in mind:

 Podcast show / program – This is the title of your online radio or TV series — you will create episodes under this title on a regular basis.
-To make your show / program known to the world, you submit the podcast feed (unique syndication URL) to podcast directories such as iTunes enabling your audience to subscribe to your show.
-For example, the unique syndication URL you submit to iTunes is queried by Apple every four hours to look for new episodes to display on the iTunes directory.
+To make your show / program known to the world, you submit the podcast feed (unique syndication URL) to podcast directories such as Apple Podcasts, enabling your audience to subscribe to your show.
+For example, the unique syndication URL you submit to Apple Podcasts is queried by Apple every four hours to look for new episodes to display on the iTunes directory.

-Podcast episode – This is the media content (your audio and/or video file) tied to episode title and notes (identical to writing a blog post or content for a Web page).
+Podcast episode – This is the media content (your audio and/or video file) tied to episode title and notes (identical to writing a blog post or content for a web page).
 The process of creating the episode title and notes with a title and associating the media file within your podcast feed “syndicates” your episodes.
 The syndication happens independently.
-For example, iTunes will query your podcast feed within four hours after you publish your latest episode.
-Within that time, the latest episode will be made available on the iTunes podcast directory.
+For example, Apple Podcasts will query your podcast feed within four hours after you publish your latest episode.
+Within that time, the latest episode will be made available on the podcast directory.